-My research is to understand genetic basis of disease that includes infectious and complex disease.
+My research is to understand the genetic basis of disease that includes infectious and complex disease.
 Tuberculosis (TB) is potentially a serious infectious disease usually caused by a virulent bacteria Mycobacterium tuberculosis.
 The outcome of infection is manyfold.
 Only a minor group of people develop active tuberculosis upon exposure to Mycobacterium tuberculosis.
 A handful of individuals are able to clear the infection, whereas majority of infected individuals harbor the infection in latent condition.
 The ability to effectively restrict M.tb infection depends on the immune status of the individual.
 We are interested in deep mining of host genetic factors determining susceptibility to infection and understand pathogen and host interface using multiomics approach.
-The other aspect of my research is to understand genetic basis of congenital heart disease.

 We intend to understand the disease from different angles which includes genomics, transcriptomics studies and findings are functionally validated.
 We have recently expanded our study to other regions of India and developed strong collaboration with institutes pan India.

 Congenital Heart Disease (CHD) is a group of diseases with various anomalies in heart that occur during embryonic development.
 Molecular mechanisms of such defects include mutations in transcription factors regulating cardiac gene network, regulatory signaling proteins or sarcomeric proteins.
 MicroRNA dysfunction, epigenetics also contribute to CHD.
 The molecular etiology of congenital heart disease has been explored in great details, but lot more remains unanswered.
-We are interested in understanding the genetic alteration and its cellular effects that leads to different abnormal phenotypes of CHD like septal defect, valve stenosis, hypertrophic cardiomyopathy and many more both in syndromic and nonsyndromic disease .
+We are interested in understanding the genetic alteration and its cellular effects that leads to different abnormal phenotypes of CHD like septal defect, valve stenosis, hypertrophic cardiomyopathy and many more both in syndromic and nonsyndromic disease involving heart defect.
 Our research focus is to investigate role of genetic variations, dysregulation of microRNA leading to altered gene expression in case of ASD.
 Different genomic tools are used for exploring such mechanisms.

 Name: BHASWATI PANDIT